Last Updated: July 9, 2021

-What Are the Steps to Becoming an Omnichannel Retailer?
+What Are the Steps to Becoming a Brick and Click Retailer?

 The retail experience and customer journey has become much more complicated in recent years.
 Today’s shoppers expect much more than ever before.
 And retailers must respond. a major aspect of this is creating an omnichannel shopping environment.
 So what’s the best way to become an omnichannel retailer?

-Next, consider your existing channels.
 Do you have click-and-collect (BOPIS)?
 Do you sell on social sites?
-Do you offer a consistent experience?
-These are the questions that you must consider to build your experience?
+Have you considered other online retail marketplace alternatives?
+These are the questions that you must consider to build your experience.
 Check out any popular channels you’re not using to get an idea of new directions and avenues you can pursue.

 To learn more about how KORONA can help brick and click retailers succeed, click below.
 You can get started on a free trial to see exactly how it will work for your business.
-KORONA integrates with WooCommerce for your online store, but our open API allows businesses to integrate with any eCommerce platform that they’d like.
+KORONA’s POS System Software integrates with WooCommerce for your online store, but our open API allows businesses to integrate with any eCommerce platform that they’d like.